MindLog™ Growth Charts

 Mental growth slows at higher Lectical Levels

 The higher your score, the longer it will take to see clear evidence of growth in your MindLog growth chart.
-This is because individual development through higher, more complex levels takes longer than development through lower, less complex levels.
+This is partly because individual development through higher, more complex levels takes longer than development through lower, less complex levels.

 Mental functioning and aging